Imagine this beautiful one-story Spanish Courtyard home being yours.

 When building a home, you can incorporate many age-in-place features that are basically invisible.

-Your home enhanced with the universal design features can be luxurious, the home you’ve dreamed about, and built to support you and your family indefinitely.
+Enhanced with universal design features, your house can be the luxurious home you have always dreamed about that can support you and your family indefinitely.

 We invite you to check out some of the floor plans at Design Tech Homes, which can be customized for aging in place.
 Contact us and learn more about your options for building a home with universal design — a home you can easily thrive in.